 Frozen cooling caps

-There are many well-known brands of cooling caps:
+There are many brands of frozen cooling caps, such as:

-You can rent the Chemo Cold Cap and the Penguin cap through the companies that make them.
+You can rent these frozen cooling caps through the companies that make them.
 Your healthcare provider can give you more information about these products.

-It’s important for the caps to stay at the same cold temperature before, during, and after your treatment.
-To do this, you will need to have multiple frozen caps during each chemotherapy treatment and change them as they get warm.
+It’s important for your scalp to stay at the same cold temperature before, during, and after your treatment.
+You will need to have multiple frozen caps for each chemo treatment so you can change them as they get warm.
 Follow each cap’s guidelines for how many caps you will need and how long you should wear each one.

-All caps need to be frozen ahead of time and brought to your chemotherapy appointment in a portable cooler with dry ice.
-You will need to plan ahead to bring a caregiver, friend, family member, or a hired trained “capper” to help you change your cold cap during your treatment.
+You will need to freeze all the caps ahead of time.
+Bring them to your chemo appointment in a cooler with dry ice.
+You will also need to bring someone to help you change your cold cap during your treatment.
+This can be a caregiver, friend, family member, or a hired trained “capper.”

 Cap attached to a cooling machine

-If you’re interested in using the Paxman Scalp Cooling System, talk with your healthcare provider before your first chemotherapy treatment.
-They will sign you up and Paxman will send you your cooling cap and kit.
-You will receive it in 3 to 4 days.
+If you’re interested in using the Paxman Scalp Cooling System, talk with your healthcare provider before your first chemo treatment.
+They will sign you up and give you the cooling cap and kit at your visit.

-It’s important that you get ready for your scalp cooling treatment before your first appointment.
-Your nurse will connect your cap to the cooling machine, but you will need to prepare your hair and fit your cap on your head.
+It’s important to get ready for your scalp cooling treatment before your first appointment.
+You will need to get your hair ready and fit your cap on your head before your chemo.
+Your nurse will connect your cap to the cooling machine.

 After you watch the videos, practice getting your hair ready and fitting your cap.
 You may need some help from a caregiver, friend, or family member.
 You may also bring someone to your appointment with you.